jschant/jschant.github.io/_pages/home.md

 We are grateful for funding from NIH and industry partners.

- **We are  looking for passionate new Postdocs, PhD students, or Master students to join the team**
+ **We are  looking for passionate new Postdocs, PhD students, or Master students to join the team!** Please email Prof. Jonghye Woo at jwoo@mgh.harvard.edu.

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">